 - 3 cups cooked quinoa (1 cup dry), any type

 - optional toppings: Greek yogurt, sour cream, cilantro, green onions, shredded cheese, avocado, tortilla chips

 - Heat olive oil in a large pot over medium-high heat.
-Add the peppers, onion, celery and carrot.
-Cook until softened, stirring occasionally.
+Add the bell pepper, onion, celery, carrot, and jalapeño pepper.
+Cook until softened, stirring occasionally, about 10 minutes.